onuralpArsln/stellarSoroban/ReadME.md

 one expected error in this step is
 >can't find crate for 'core'

 which causes due to lack of installation wasm32 target during setup.
-Can be solved by
+Can be solved by:
 ```
 rustup target add wasm32-unknown-unknown
 ```

+If problem persists after this refer to following section.

 To check targets you have installed on your device you can run